Phoenix Air: Fleet

 The bio-containment unit is a special negative pressure transport tube that allows medical personnel to treat Ebola patients while in flight.
 Decontamination includes hydrogen peroxide fog, quaternary ammonia, spore strip testing, and burning of the envelope.

 As of 14 October 2014, two Phoenix Air Gulfstreams were able to carry Ebola patients, and another jet was being equipped.

+Phoenix Air also operates a larger, containerized version of the ABCS, called the Containerized Bio Containment System.
+Developed with funding from the U.S State Department and Microsoft co-founder Paul Allen, and support from the research company MRIGlobal, the CBCS is able to carry up to 4 patients and 6 medical staff at once.
+The CBCS is flown on Kalitta Air Boeing 747-400Fs, allowing for up to 20 patients to be transported, assuming all of Phoenix Airs existing ABCS and CBCS are utilized.